noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 			// if you need to interact with the current sw
 		}

+		// on receipt of push messaage
+		this.onpush = event => {
+			// From here we can write the data to IndexedDB, send it to any open
+			// windows, display a notification, etc.
+		}

 		// Then, register a handler to detect when a new or
 		// updated service worker takes control.
 		navigator.serviceWorker.oncontrollerchange = event => {